MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-homepage.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-**HomePage** is the first page you will see upon entering the Customer 360 app.
-If you are an administrator and it's the first time you use Customer 360, make sure to first go through the ***Onboarding Guide***.
+**HomePage** is the first page you will see upon entering the Customer Insights app.
+If you are an administrator and it's the first time you use Customer Insights, make sure to first go through the ***Onboarding Guide***.

 As shown below, all product sections can be accessed through their corresponding tab names in the left-side menu: